Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year ended 30 June 2023 shows Mirboo North's median income at $42,592 and average income at $53,178.
-This is below the national averages of $50,954 (median) and $62,728 (average) for Rest of Vic.
-Based on Wage Price Index growth of 8.25% from financial year ended 30 June 2023 to September 2025, estimated incomes would be approximately $46,106 (median) and $57,565 (average).
-According to Census 2021 data, Mirboo North's household, family, and personal incomes all fall between the 15th and 15th percentiles nationally.
-Income distribution shows 28.0% of residents earning $1,500 - 2,999 weekly, similar to metropolitan regions at 30.3%.
-Housing costs are modest with 87.4% of income retained, but total disposable income ranks at the 19th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Mirboo North's median income is $42,592 and average income is $53,178.
+This is below Regional Vic.'s median income of $50,954 and average income of $62,728.
+By September 2025, estimated incomes would be approximately $46,106 (median) and $57,565 (average), based on Wage Price Index growth of 8.25% since financial year 2023.
+According to Census 2021 income data, Mirboo North's household, family, and personal incomes fall between the 15th and 15th percentiles nationally.
+The largest segment consists of 668 residents earning $1,500 - $2,999 weekly, comprising 28.0% of the suburb's population, similar to metropolitan regions where 30.3% fall into this bracket.
+Housing costs are modest in Mirboo North, with 87.4% of income retained, yet total disposable income ranks at just the 19th percentile nationally.

 Frequently Asked Questions - Income